kmnam/markov-digraphs/docs/install.md

 ```
 $ conda install pybind11
 ```
-If you use a newer version of Python with [homebrew](https://brew.sh/), then you should use brew:
+If you prefer to keep your version of Python up-to-date with [homebrew](https://brew.sh/), then you should use brew:
 ```
 $ brew install pybind11
 ```